 Juggling a career and a family is a nearly impossible task.
 Our platform makes it easier by matching you with work opportunities that align with your work and flexibility preferences.

 The Mom Project collects a fee from the hiring company, but membership for you is free.
-They match moms with jobs in tech, finance and accounting, marketing, HR, legal, operations, and sales.
+They match you with remote jobs for moms in tech, finance and accounting, marketing, HR, legal, operations, and sales.

 Along with work from home options, you can also find on-site jobs that The Mom Project promises are compatible with your work and life preferences.